ejgallego/coq-serapi/README.md

 ## Coq Se(xp)rialized Protocol

-This repository provides facilities to serialize Coq's Ml API and protocol to/from S-expressions.
+This repository provides a new communication protocol for the Coq theorem prover.
+It is based on automatic serialization of Ocaml datatypes from/to S-expressions, targeted to IDE and coding tools users.

+SerAPI follows several design principles:

+- Don't Repeat Yourself: SerAPI provides unique data structures and methods for each particular purpose.
+In this category fall query or printing commands.
+Different representations are automatically derived from the canonical ones.

+- SerAPI tries to be extremely robust.
+It is liberal in what it accepts, and strict in what it produces.

+- SerAPI tries to make the life of their consumers easier.
+If a particular use case is not well supported, we prefer adapting SerAPI than making users implement hacks.

+- SerAPI tries to provide modular, reusable components.
+There is no reason some of its facilities couldn't be used by plugins, for instance.

 SerAPI is a proof of concept and thus very unstable.
-It is meant to gather further feedback from coq IDE users and developers, comments are very welcome!
+It is meant to gather further feedback from coq IDE users and developers, the design is not final in way, comments are very welcome!

+### Quick Overview and Documentation

+After you run SerAPI (see [building](#Building)) you should get a `sertop` binary, known as a _toplevel.
+The toplevel will read/write to stdin/stdout, so it is up to you to how to handle that.
+You can get an overview of SerAPI's options with `sertop -help`.
+There are four categories of commands:

+- `(Control control_cmd)`: Instruct Coq to perform some action.
+Typically checking a proof, or setting an option.
+- `(Query opts query_cmd)`: Search for Coq objects.
+This can range from options, current goals and hypotheses, tactics, etc...
+Options allow filtering by name, paging, controlling the output format, etc...
+- `(Print opts obj)`: The `Print` command provides access to the Coq printers.
+Thus, it is possible to manipulate the objects returned by `Query` and then have Coq print them.
+- `(Parse opts obj)`: The `Parse` command gives access to IDEs to the Coq parsing engine.

+Look into the [interface file](sertop/sertop_protocol.mli) for more details about the protocol itself.
+Ocaml type definitions are serialized in a straightforward manner so it should be easy to figure it out.

 ### Building

-Building is work in progress, OPAM and coq are required.
+The build system is work in progress, as we would like to incorporate some changes to Coq upstream first.
+OPAM and coq are required.

 1. Install the needed packages:
    `$ opam install ocamlfind ppx_import sexplib ppx_sexp_conv`